Ask a doctor about a prescription for HYQVIA 100 mg/mL SOLUTION FOR INFUSION

 The Ig 10% component is essentially sodium-free.

-Follow the exact administration instructions for this medication as indicated by your doctor.
+Follow your doctor's administration instructions for this medication exactly.
 If in doubt, consult your doctor again.

-Your doctor or nurse will initiate treatment with HyQvia, but once you have received the first infusions under medical supervision and you (and/or your caregiver) are properly trained, you can use the medication at home.
+Your doctor or nurse will start the treatment with HyQvia, but once you have received the first infusions under medical supervision and you (and/or your caregiver) are properly trained, you can use the medication at home.
 You and your doctor will decide if you can use HyQvia at home.
 Do not start treatment with HyQvia at home until you have received complete instructions.

 Dosage